dotnet-script/dotnet-script/README.md

 Console.WriteLine("Hello world");
 ```

-On Windows, you can run **dotnet register script** to achieve a similar behaviour.
-This register dotnet-script in the Windows registry as the tool to process .csx files.
+On Windows, you can run `dotnet script register` to achieve a similar behaviour.
+This registers dotnet-script in the Windows registry as the tool to process .csx files.

 You can pass arguments to control your script execution more.